 For those unaware: Discord is a hugely popular communication app, especially in the gaming community.
 It allows users to join a server (Like ours!), and connect with other users to chat via voice and text, as well as video chat in private groups.
 According to Statista, Discord has over 200 Million registered users as of December 2018, and that number has surely grown in the time since.

 Discord has many different, unique features that help users interact with each other.
 Users are able to join many different types of servers at a time.
 They can organize these however they would like based on their own preferences.
-In addition, those who run servers are able to customize them however they'd like by adding various channels, bots, user roles, and more.
+Also, those who run servers can customize them however they'd like by adding various channels, bots, user roles, and more.

 The Benefits of Discord